North Carolina Bartender License: How to Get Certified in 2026 (Updated)

 How to Get Certified?

-Step 3: Apply for Bartending Jobs
+Step 3: Apply for Jobs

 Once trained, apply to bars, restaurants, and hotels that require responsible alcohol service certification.
 Highlighting your training on your resume can increase job opportunities.
 Networking within the industry and gaining hands-on experience through internships or mentorships can also improve job prospects.

-Step 4: Stay Updated on Alcohol Laws
+Step 4: Stay Current

 Bartending laws can change, so stay informed by following updates from the North Carolina ABC Commission.
 Joining professional bartending associations can also provide access to resources and continuing education opportunities.
+Renew certification as needed by employer policy or legal updates.

 Key Challenges When Getting a Bartender License in NC